← Table of Contents

 We’re fans of Micro.blog, an open microblogging platform.

-Because it’s built on open web standards like RSS, apps like NetNewsWire can also provide a window into the content there.
+Because it’s built on open web standards like RSS, apps like NetNewsWire can be used to read posts and articles there.

 Subscribe to your own Micro.blog timeline